iossifovlab/snakeobjects/documentation/gettingStarted.rst

 An empty directory is both a valid ``snakeobjects`` project and a valid ``snakeobjects`` pipeline directory.
-We will use here such a minimal and useless project to introduce the some of the basic steps for working with ``snakeobjects`` projects and pipelines.
+We will use here such a minimal and useless project to introduce some of the basic steps for working with ``snakeobjects`` projects and pipelines.
 Let's create an empty directory and go in it: